 1. Ethical brands are disrupting the fast fashion economy

 Fast fashion has really lived up to its name.
 Brands like Zara, H&M and ASOS reported growth year after year, but for how long?
 Online shoppers are starting to care more about the sustainability of their purchase, leading to a drop in site traffic across many fast fashion brands.
-According to a Gartner L2 report, Zara had 6%, H&M 10% and Forever21 had 26% fewer web visits in 2019 than in 2018.
+According to a Gartner L2 report, Zara brand had 6%, H&M 10% and Forever21 had 26% fewer web visits in 2019 than in 2018.

 Why is that happening?
 A new batch of disruptors has raised the bar of digital sophistication, focusing on quality, user experience and functionality, and threatened the fast fashion specialty retailers.